mk-fg/reliable-discord-client-irc-daemon/README.rst

   log 2019-01-08" to dump backlog from that point on to the present, using as many API requests as necessary (no message count limits).

+- Own msgs sent thru other means (e.g. browser) will be relayed to irc too, maybe coming from a diff nick though, if irc name doesn't match discord-to-irc nick translation.

 - Full unicode support everywhere.

 - IRC protocol is implemented from IRCv3 drafts, but doesn't use any of the